omar0alaa/AIChatBot-Python/README.md

 ## Deployment

-This application is designed to work with a local LM Studio server.
-For production use, consider running both the Flask application and LM Studio on the same server.
+This application is designed to work with a local Ollama server.
+For production use, consider running both the Flask application and Ollama on the same server.

 ## License

 See the LICENSE file for details.